elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 **Metrics** data streams provide insights into SQL Server performance and health:

-* `performance` — Comprehensive performance counters and objects available on the server.
+* `performance`: Comprehensive performance counters and objects available on the server.
-* `transaction_log` — Usage statistics and space utilization metrics for transaction logs.
+* `transaction_log`: Usage statistics and space utilization metrics for transaction logs.

 Find more details in [Metrics](#metrics).